ialbert/plac/doc/plac_core.rst

 plac for Python 2.X users
 -------------------------

-While plac runs great on Python 3, I do not personally use it.
-At work we migrated to Python 2.7 in 2011.
-It will take a few more years before we consider migrating to Python 3.
-I am pretty much sure many Pythonistas are in the same situation.
-Therefore plac_ provides a way to work with function annotations even in Python 2.X (including Python 2.3).
-There is no magic involved; you just need to add the annotations by hand.
+Even if Python 2 has reached its end of life, plac_ still provides a way to work with function annotations by means of decorators.
 For instance the annotated function declaration

 ::